 - all communication between members is undertaken in a professional tone

-- members actively seek to resolve any dispute informally and, if unsuccessful, that they submit grievances to TASA’s Executive, using the Grievance Policy for formal resolution
+- members actively seek to resolve any dispute informally and, if unsuccessful, that they submit grievances to TASA’s Executive, using the Grievance Procedures for formal resolution

 Membership of TASA commits members to adhere to these principles.